myaseen208/agriTutorial/README.md

 To cite the R package 'agriTutorial' in publications use:

   Rodney Edmondson, Hans-Peter Piepho, and Muhammad Yaseen (2020).
-  agriTutorial: Tutorial Analysis of Some Agricultural Experiments.R package version 1.0.0 , https://myaseen208.github.io/agriTutorial/https://cran.r-project.org/package=agriTutorial.
+  agriTutorial: Tutorial Analysis of Some Agricultural Experiments.
+R package version 1.0.0 , https://myaseen208.github.io/agriTutorial/https://cran.r-project.org/package=agriTutorial.

 A BibTeX entry for LaTeX users is

   @Manual{,
-    title = {agriTutorial: Detecting Structural Change with Heteroskedasticity}, author = {{Rodney Edmondson} and {Hans-Peter Piepho} and {Muhammad Yaseen}}, year = {2020},
+    title = {agriTutorial: Tutorial Analysis of Some Agricultural Experiments }, author = {{Rodney Edmondson} and {Hans-Peter Piepho} and {Muhammad Yaseen}}, year = {2020},
     note = {R package version 1.0.0},